 Spork & mess kit set

 Ideal for meals on the go, these have become a day trip favourite of ours.
-You meal in an air-tight container with a tethered spork.
-Quick, clean, concvenient and environmentally friendly, this are great for your outdoor explorers:
+Your meal in an air-tight container with a tethered spork.
+Quick, clean, convenient and environmentally friendly, this is a great gift idea for your outdoor explorers:

 For your more advances outdoor adventures, these bracelets are like a mini personal survival kit.
 They include a compass, whistle and a flint fire starter.
 More advanced models also include an LED light.